mmbmf1/mmbmf1/posts/postgresql-nextjs-geojson-pipeline.md

 ## The Solution

 Use PostGIS database functions to generate GeoJSON at the database level.
+Create PostgreSQL functions that handle the GeoJSON transformation, keeping your API code simple.
+For existing PostGIS data, use `ST_AsGeoJSON` and `jsonb_build_object` to construct complete FeatureCollection objects directly in SQL queries.

 **API endpoint:**
 ```typescript